elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

 !!! question "Reflection"

-    Think about what would be a good strategy to use for your own context
+    What could a good DOI strategy look like for your own context?

     ???
 Tip "Things to consider"

-        - Do you want to get a PID for each individual training material?
+        - Do you want to assign a DOI to each individual training material, such as a video, slide deck, or document?
-        - Do you want to get one PID for your whole training or course?
+        - Would it be more useful to have one PID for the entire course or training package?
-        - Do you want to get a separate PID for each topic/module?
-For example, for a course containing several topics.
+        - If your course is divided into multiple topics or modules, would you prefer to assign a separate PID to each of them?
-        - Do you want to create a collection of topics with a PID where each concept will also have a PID and associated metadata?
-        - Do you want to get one PID for your whole training or course?
+        - Or would you rather create a collection PID that represents the whole course, while still assigning individual PIDs (and metadata) to each topic or component within it?

         Read more in [Chapter 5 of the FAIR Training Handbook](https://elixir-europe-training.github.io/ELIXIR-TrP-FAIR-training-handbook/chapters/chapter_05/#how-to-get-a-doi-for-your-training-materials)